GLeaden/digital-rolodex/README.md

 ### Purpose
 This digital rolodex was created as part of a technical interview with an industry leading startup in the cloud governance sector.

+I challenged myself to use Spring Boot, a language used by said company but one I had never used before.
+I enjoyed the experience and would work with Spring Boot again.
+However if I started over knowing what I know now about Domain Driven Design I would have approached this project more strategically.
+Overall I hope this project and its commits effectively illustrate my thought process and my adaptability to learn new things.

+If you have any questions feel free to reach out to me, my email is on my profile.